-When I think back to my early writing – the really early stuff, back when I thought that five pages was long enough to be a novel – I see a gigantic mess.
+When I think back to my early writing—the really early stuff, back when I thought that five pages was long enough to be a novel—I see a gigantic mess.
 Flat characters, rushed plots, things that little seven-year-old me didn’t think through that are now really creepy (like the fact that one of my characters accidentally had two wives), and fairytale romances.
-I have a document of those old stories and titled it “The Cheese Factory.”
+I have a document of those old stories that’s titled “The Cheese Factory.”

-I can’t save you from cheesy stories or flat characters – and honestly you’ll run into those through your entire writing career if that’s decide what you do, you’ll just grow more equipped to handle them – but I can give you a few starting tips, as someone who’s been there and someone who knows quite a few beginning writers.
+I can’t save you from cheesy stories or flat characters—and honestly you’ll run into those through your entire writing career if that’s what you decide you want to do, you’ll just grow more equipped to handle them—but I can give you a few starting tips, as someone who’s been there and someone who knows quite a few beginning writers.

 1. Know that it’s a commitment

 This is the most important.
 Whether you want to write one book or fifty, it’s a long-term commitment, and you need to know that before you begin.
 Decide now whether or not you care about this enough to commit to it for a long time.
 I don’t remember how long my tiny first stories took, but the first one I remember well – which was still not excellent – took seven years.
 I’ve finished others in a much shorter time (I’ve finished two of them in a month each, for instance), but there’s character development to be done, worldbuilding, several passes of editing afterward, etc. It’s not a small thing that you’re undertaking.
 In the words of my favorite author, Wayne Thomas Batson: